 In #7 we discussed the coming decline in senior housing.
 That’s likely to extend to any and all institutions where people are essentially on permanent quarantine.
 That includes the prisons.

 There are currently 2.3 million people imprisoned in the US.
 And while it’s not likely that the American appetite for criminal justice (particularly as it’s fed by the media and government) is likely to subside, it will moderate by necessity.
-The cold reality is that anywhere where large numbers of people are held in close quarters is a breeding ground for disease and pandemics.
+The cold reality is that anywhere that large numbers of people are held in close quarters is a breeding ground for disease and pandemics.

 13. We’ll Be On-the-lookout for the Next Pandemic for Decades

 One of the problems with a ubiquitous crisis like a pandemic is that it remains etched in the memory for a generation or more.
-For the foreseeable future, people will continue to be on the lookout for either the next pandemic or even a reoccurrence of the coronavirus itself.
+For the foreseeable future, people will continue to be on the lookout for either the next pandemic or even a recurrence of the coronavirus itself.

 That will make people more cautious on a number of fronts.
 First, some degree of social distancing is likely to become the norm.
 That will put a damper on large gatherings, like sporting events and concerts, for a very long time.
 It’ll also be another factor limiting airline travel, and particularly travel to foreign destinations.

 Along the way, we’ll also be vulnerable to scares, both real and imagined.
-While there’s been a near unshakable faith in the ability of technology to overcome all ills, that confidence is now suspect.
+While there’s been a near unshakable faith in the ability of science and technology to overcome all ills, that confidence is now suspect.
 Even the outbreak of a particularly severe flu season may send the public into voluntary quarantine.
 That will not only have social consequences, but also economic ones.

 14. Prices Will Come Down Across the Board